 A tofu turkey being assembled with stuffing in the middle and covered over with more tofu mixute.

-Step 9 – Mix together 1/2 cup broth, 2 tablespoons oil, 1 teaspoon Bragg’s Liquid Aminos, 1 teaspoon oregano, and 1/4 teaspoon black pepper, and pour about half over the tofu turkey.
+Step 9 – Mix 1/2 cup broth, 2 tablespoons oil, 1 teaspoon Bragg’s Liquid Aminos, 1 teaspoon oregano, and 1/4 teaspoon black pepper.
+Pour about half of the mixture over the tofu turkey.

 Bake the tofu turkey

-Step 10 – Bake uncovered at 375° F (190° C) for 45 minutes, then take it out of the oven and baste with the remaining basting liquid.
-Put it back in the oven for an additional 40 minutes.
+Step 10 – Bake uncovered at 375°F (190 °C) for 45 minutes, then remove from the oven and baste with the remaining basting liquid.
+Return it to the oven for an additional 40 minutes.

 Step 11 – Allow the tofu turkey to cool for about 15 minutes before slicing.

-• You can eat this tofu turkey the first day, but I think that it tastes even better after it sits overnight and the flavors are allowed to blend.
+• You can eat this tofu turkey on the first day, but I think it tastes even better after it sits overnight, allowing the flavors to blend.
 For this, you have 2 choices…

-1. You can make the tofu mixture a day ahead and keep it covered in the fridge for a day or two until you are ready to baste and bake it.
+1. You can prepare the tofu mixture a day ahead and store it covered in the fridge for up to two days until you are ready to baste and bake it.

 • Feel free to cut the recipe in half and bake it in a loaf pan instead.